This article applies to US customers only.

 You must choose an effective date for tax purposes.
 Transactions marked as wrap after this date won't be taxable.
 The default date is based on your country's tax year.

-When Wrap transactions are marked as non-taxable
+When wrap transactions are treated as non-taxable

 - Transfer of cost basis: The cost basis of the outgoing crypto is transferred to the incoming crypto, retaining the original purchase details.

-Acquisition dates:
+- Acquisition dates:

-Single-In-Single-Out (SISO) Transactions: The acquisition date of the outgoing crypto is applied to the incoming crypto.
+- Single-In-Single-Out (SISO) transactions: The acquisition date of the outgoing crypto is applied to the incoming crypto.

-Multiple-In-Multiple-Out (MIMO) Transactions: The transaction date becomes the acquisition date for the incoming crypto.
+- Multiple-In-Multiple-Out (MIMO) transactions: The transaction date becomes the acquisition date for the incoming crypto.

-Example: Single-In-Single-Out Transactions
+Example: Single-In-Single-Out transactions

 If ETH was bought on 1/1/22, then wrapped in WETH and received on 1/10/22: